miningplanet/but-x/README.md

 or (useful for crontab):

 ```
-cd /path/to/explorer && /path/to/npm run prestart && /path/to/node --stack-size=10000 ./bin/cluster
+cd /path/to/but-x && /path/to/npm run prestart && /path/to/node --stack-size=10000 ./bin/cluster
 ```

-**NOTE:** mongod must be running to start the explorer.
+**NOTE:** mongod must be running to start but-x.

-The explorer defaults to cluster mode by forking an instance of its process to each cpu core, which results in increased performance and stability.
+but-x defaults to cluster mode by forking an instance of its process to each cpu core, which results in increased performance and stability.
 Load balancing gets automatically taken care of and any instances that for some reason die, will be restarted automatically.
 If desired, a single instance can be launched with:

 ```
 npm run start-instance